My work is multidisciplinary. I create abstract paintings, multi-media installations, and mixed media work on paper.

 After leaving the School of Visual Arts, I experimented with various styles from figurative to abstract.
 I also had a strong interest in film making and theater and in the 1980s I took a short hiatus from pursuing a career in art and began studying film at New York University's School of Continuing Education, co-producing and co-directing a documentary film shown on PBS in 1981.
 The film, Louie, was featured in the New York Times television section and reviewed in regional publications.
-I went on to study and direct several plays at the T. Schreiber Studio and the Ensemble Studio Theatre Institute.
+I went on to study and direct several student productions at the T. Schreiber Studio and the Ensemble Studio Theatre Institute.

-My drawings fall into three categories: conceptualizing my paintings, drawing from life (my sketchbooks) and impromptu - a getting down on paper whatever comes to mind and where my hand might lead.
+My drawings fall into three categories: conceptualizing my paintings, drawing from life (my sketchbooks) and impromptu - getting down on paper whatever comes to mind and wherever my hand might lead.
 For these I work chiefly on watercolor and printmaking paper.
 I like the feel of these papers and the drawings are in a variety of media.